 We have credit card agreements (the "Agreements") with third parties to provide our customers with private label credit cards and/or co-branded credit cards (collectively, the "Credit Cards").
-Each private label credit card bears the logo of Gap, Banana Republic, or Old Navy and can be used at any of our U.S. or Canadian store locations and online.
-The co-branded credit card is a VISA credit card bearing the logo of Gap, Banana Republic, or Old Navy and can be used everywhere VISA credit cards are accepted.
+Each private label credit card bears the logo of Gap, Banana Republic, Old Navy, or Athleta and can be used at any of our U.S. or Canadian store locations and online.
+The co-branded credit card is a VISA credit card bearing the logo of Gap, Banana Republic, Old Navy, or Athleta and can be used everywhere VISA credit cards are accepted.
 A third-party financing company is the sole owner of the accounts and underwrites the credit issued under the Credit Card programs.
-We receive cash from the third-party financing company in accordance with the Agreements and based on usage of the Credit Cards.
-We also receive payment from Visa U.S.A.
-Inc. in accordance with the Agreements and based on specified transactional fees.
+We receive cash in accordance with the Agreements based on usage of the Credit Cards or specified transactional fees.
 We recognize income for such cash receipts when the amounts are fixed or determinable and collectibility is reasonably assured, which is generally the time at which the actual usage of the Credit Cards or specified transaction occurs.
 The majority of the income is recorded in other income, which is a component of operating expenses in our Consolidated Statements of Income, and the remaining portion of income is recognized as a reduction to cost of goods sold and occupancy expenses in our Consolidated Statements of Income.